ANNEBORTOLI/timezone-app/README.md

     rails s
 ```

-### 💻 Configuration

-1. Create a file in the root of the project, called [.env].

-2. Copy the file contents and enter the new keys [.env.example]

 <!-- USAGE EXAMPLES -->

 ## 📸 Usage Examples

+All employees of a fictitious company are already registered on the application platform.
+To test the application's features, use the access below:

+`user: anne@lewagon.com | password: 123456`

 ![Main Page][main-page]